 Consider these examples:

-These are just a few of the hundreds upon hundreds of examples that show how real the threat for insider breach is.
+These are just a few of the hundreds upon hundreds of examples that show how real the threat of insider breach is.

 Detecting and preventing internal attacks is more difficult than doing so for external attacks per 66% of Haystax's respondents.